 Participation in a program that is recognized by the College of Massage Therapists of Ontario.

 1-on-1 career assistance.

 These scholarships will be available to valid students who enroll in the Massage Therapy diploma program before July 1st, 2020.
 The Massage Therapy diploma program is offered at the Toronto, Hamilton, London, Mississauga, Windsor and Kitchener campuses.
-This program is also delivered in a 74-week accelerated option at our London campus.
-To learn more about the scholarship and loan repayment assistance program through Massage Addict, click here.
+To learn more about the scholarship and loan repayment assistance program through Massage Addict,click here.

 Anatomy & Pathophysiology - Arthrology

 In this course, students will build upon their current knowledge of the Skeletal System to include articulations, or joints.
 Students will not only be able to explain basic joint anatomy, but also how to treat all major Diarthroses joints with techniques called Joint Mobilizations, which will be practiced extensively in class.